Skip to content

 The Production Trap

 Loops can go infinite.
-Always set max_llm_calls (ADK default: 500).
+Always set max_llm_calls.
 Also: the agent think step costs tokens every iteration.
-A poorly-scoped task can burn through budget fast.

 Recall Hook